Bake or Break

 Serving Suggestions

-A scoop of vanilla ice cream or a dollop of sweetened whipped cream are natural pairings with a summery Blueberry Peach Crisp, but I also quite like serving them with a sprig of fresh mint, thyme, or basil for an herbaceous note.
+A scoop of homemade no-churn vanilla ice cream or a dollop of sweetened whipped cream are natural pairings with a summery peach blueberry crisp, but I also quite like serving them with a sprig of fresh mint, thyme, or basil for an herbaceous note.

 How to Store Leftovers